Please read my page on Preserving Equipment and Technique before trying this recipe.

 7. Place in the refrigerator overnight.
 The purpose of the overnight rest is to allow the sugar syrup to slowly penetrate the fruit so it retains some shape.

 1. Place your jars, ladle and heat proof spouted measuring cup on a rimmed baking sheet lined with a Silpat.
+The Silpat.
+Keeps the jars from sliding around.

 2. Turn the oven on to 225 degrees farenheit.
 When the oven reaches 225 set your timer for 10 minutes.
-At the end of the 10 minutes everything on the sheet pan will be sterilized and you can leave it in the oven until you are ready to pour your preserves.
+At the end of the 10 minutes everything on the sheet pan will be sterilized and you must leave it in the oven until you are ready to pour your preserves.
 Place another sheet pan in the freezer.

 3. Clean your preserving pan.
 Pour the contents of the refrigerated container into the pan.